 The aging of wine in the oak barrels was the historic practice of famous winemakers.

 Before the wine is bottled, it is kept in the barrels for a long time.

 The oak adds a unique taste, and the aromas of vanilla, coconut, and smoke to the wine.

 If you like truffles, then thank the oaks.

-Truffles have a close relationship with roots of oak trees.
+Truffles have a close relationship with the roots of oak trees.

-Did you know that it is almost impossible to grow truffles in the farms?
+Did you know that it is almost impossible to grow truffles on farms?
 Truffles grow naturally.